kuujo/vertigo/README.md

 ```

 When Vertigo deploys the network, it will automatically detect the current Vert.x
 cluster scope.
-If the current Vert.x instance is a member of a Xync cluster then
+If the current Vert.x instance is a member of a [Xync](http://github.com/kuujo/xync)
-the network will be deployed across the Xync cluster.
-Otherwise, the network will
+cluster then the network will be deployed across the cluster.
+If the
+Vert.x instance is clustered (a `HazelcastInstance` is available) but not using
+the Xync platform manager, Vertigo will still perform coordination using cluster-wide
+shared data, but network deployments will only occur within the current Vert.x instance.
-be deployed within the current Vert.x instance using the Vert.x `Container`.
+If the Vert.x instance is not clustered then deployments will take place via the
+Vert.x `Container`.

 ### Undeploying a network
 To undeploy a network, use the `undeployNetwork` method.